TokyoInvestor

 Freehold (所有権, shoyūken) means you own both the building and the land outright with no time limit.
 This is the strongest form of ownership and what most foreign buyers should target.
 The alternative — leasehold (借地権) — means you own the building but rent the land, with ongoing fees and a fixed-term contract.
 TokyoInvestor flags all leasehold listings clearly.

-The Pulse score rates each listing from 0 to 100 across five signals: price per m² vs ward median (25 points), station walk time (20 points), building age and seismic era (20 points), ownership type — freehold vs leasehold (20 points), and rebuild permission (15 points).
-Scores of 70+ are Strong, 50–69 are Consider, under 50 are Caution.
+The Pulse score rates each listing from 0 to 100 across seven signals: price per m² vs ward median, station walk time, building age and seismic era, ownership type (freehold vs leasehold), rebuild permission, estimated rental yield, and short-term-rental zoning potential.
+Scores of 70+ are Strong, 50–69 are Consider, and under 50 is Caution.
+It is a starting point for research — not a recommendation to buy.
 The full methodology is published at /pulse-methodology.

 Japan's national Minpaku law (民泊新法) allows short-term rentals for up to 180 days per year.
 Individual wards impose varying additional restrictions — some limit STR to specific calendar periods, others have area-specific rules.
 TokyoInvestor displays ward-level STR guidance on every listing.
 Always verify with building management and local authorities before purchasing for rental purposes.